If you’re one of our regular readers, you’ve probably guessed that, once again, the answer to this question is: yes and no.

 Whether we’re talking about the high school transcript, the activities list on the Common App, or a supplemental essay, academic and extracurricular endeavors are always most impressive when they span three or four years.
 Students who can figure out early on what they want to pursue throughout high school have a serious advantage.

 Is it ever too late to plan for college?

 You guessed it: yes and no. There is always good work that can be done, particularly with the help of a professional.
 But if your son or daughter is planning on applying to college in the fall and hasn’t given the process any thought until now, I’d certainly encourage him or her to get a move on!

-And as always, if you need help, that’s why we’re here.
-Sometimes a one-hour consultation is enough to help your family come up with a plan going forward.
-Please don’t hesitate to reach out.
+And as always, if you need help, that’s why we’re here, so please don’t hesitate to reach out.